Scoring Your Credit - How's Your Credit Score

-The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
-The score ranges from 300 to 850, with the majority of people normally having a score of 650.
-In recent years, however, some borrowers have seen their score drop by hundreds of points as a result of loss of employment, delinquent credit card accounts, or credit card accounts that were closed because they don't carry a balance.
-Some of the factors in calculating your FICO score are:
+A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
+Most people traditionally have a score of 650, but scores range from 300 to 850.
+With the change in the economy, however, some borrowers have seen their score lowered because of loss of employment, charged off credit card accounts, or credit card accounts that were closed because they don't carry a balance.
+Some of the factors in summing up your FICO score include:

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?